Typically, one of 3 causes is responsible for your musculo-skeletal

 - Stress

-It is very likely that you can trace the source of your aches and
+It is very likely that you can trace the source of your aches and pains back to one of these mechanisms, or even a combination of two or three of these.

 Direct Physical Trauma